5 min read

 CMAF is the most suitable format for streaming and storing media.
 Why not just encode a single file that can be used to stream to multiple formats and devices?
 In the end, you’re making your solution’s workflow more efficient and cost-effective.

-And don’t worry about backward compatibility.
+And don’t you worry about backward compatibility.
 Switching from Microsoft Smooth Streaming to CMAF ingest means you can still support streaming MSS or HSS (HTTP Smooth Streaming) to legacy devices, right alongside newer HLS and DASH devices when using Unified Origin.

 Don’t believe us?
 Happens.
 Please feel free to read what the rest of the industry has to say about the subject.
 We recommend the shortlist below, which we hope you find helpful.